pop-os/system76-io-dkms/README.md

 # system76-io-dkms
-DKMS module for controlling System76 Io board, which is used in System76's Thelio desktop line.
+DKMS module for controlling the System76 Io board, which is used in System76's Thelio desktop line.